synchro0001/kitten-engine/examples/01 pong/README.md

 By starting with the model, we can use the Gleam compiler to minimise errors in our refactoring.

-First of, all let's update our `init` function with some sensible initial values:
+First of all, let's update our `init` function with some sensible initial values:

 ```gleam
 fn init() {